-Setting up a will for the distribution of your assets after your death is one of the most important steps you can take before passing away.
+Setting up a will or a death file for the distribution of your assets after your death is one of the most important steps you can take before passing away.
 People of a certain age are often mentioned in connection with this legal instrument.
 However, wills are essential for everyone who wishes to maintain control over their possessions and provide for the safety of their loved ones.
 Nevertheless, writing a last will and testament near the end of your life might seem overwhelming, particularly if unfamiliar with the legal system.
 This article will take you step by step through the process of writing your last will and testament, and along the way, will provide key advice that might be useful.

 Steps for Creating a Last Will and Testament